ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## TEN7 Lunches

 From time to time, TEN7 may choose to buy you lunch — usually during a quarterly "All Hands...Are Welcome" meeting.
 When this happens, TEN7 will cover up to $30 for one person.
 Anything above and beyond $30 or for other people in your household is your responsibility to cover.
+You will get a special lunch stipend for these.
+Please use your personal credit card and submit the receipt for reimbursement via Compt.

 ## Holidays